Page created on January 11, 2020. Last updated on January 9, 2022 at 11:14

 Let’s start with the simplest.
 Glucose is metabolised through the glycolysis into 2 acetyl-CoA, which will then go through the TCA cycle.

-Glucose is converted to glucose 6-phosphate.
+Glucose is first converted to glucose 6-phosphate.
 This requires 1 ATP, which we need to subtract from the total in the end.
 Glucose 6-phosphate is converted into fructose 6-phosphate, which doesn’t consume or produce ATP.
 Currently we are at a yield of -1 ATP.

 Fructose 6-phosphate is then converted into fructose 1,6-bisphosphate, which consumes another ATP.
 Currently we are at a yield of -2 ATP.

 F1,6BP is then converted into glyceraldehyde 3-phosphate and dihydroxyacetonephosphate, the latter of which is converted into glyceraldehyde 3-phosphate.
 So now we have 2 glyceraldehyde 3-phosphate.
 The yield is still -2 ATP.

 Each glyceraldehyde 3-phosphate is converted into 1,3-bisphosphoglycerate, each of which yields 1 NADH for a total of 2 NADH.
 The yield is now -2 ATP + 2 NADH.